 - Your school closed during the loan period, and the loan should be discharged.

 All of these are reasons to object to a tax offset.
 You’ll want to act on this as soon as you get notice of a tax refund offset.
-Not getting the notice due to a change in address won’t count as an objection to tax offset.
+Not getting the notice due to a change in address won’t count as an objection to a tax offset.

 3 steps if you’re wrongfully in student loan tax offset